jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Deep-Instinct-Cyber-Threat-Landscape-Report-2022.md

 initial access to the victims.
 Eventually, these malware payloads are dropped from a legitimate domain instead of an unknown C2 that might be taken down after a few hours.
-RedLine Stealer ups its gameThe use of cloud service providers as part of malware infection chain
+RedLine Stealer ups its game

+The use of cloud service providers as part of malware infection chain
 Python and Go Malware became
 more common